By CC Leigh

 If you have been invited to offer your reflections to the speaker, you can play a very important role by letting them know that they have been heard.
 Useful openers could be “I heard you say . . . . . .” or “while I was listening, I felt. . . .”
 (Further suggestions for offering reflections can be found in Guidelines for Practicing Mutuality.)

 This simple process of speaking, listening, and reflecting, whether one is the speaker or listener, is a very powerful agency of deep healing.
 Just as gazing addresses our deep need to be seen, conscious sharing addresses our deep need to be heard in a nonjudgmental way.
-Every person has had wounding in this area, and as Sandra Glickman (Senior Teacher of Trillium Awakening) has said, “Wounds created in relationship, as so many of our deepest wounds are, are most fully healed in, and by, relationship.”
+Every person has had wounding in this area, and as long-term Trillium Awakening teacher, Sandra Glickman, has said, “Wounds created in relationship, as so many of our deepest wounds are, are most fully healed in, and by, relationship.”

 A Trillium Awakening sitting is a venue for exploring and creating conscious relationships, relationships that provide room for deep personal explorations, growth, and mutual support.
 Your participation in sittings will, over time, bring you many experiences that will enhance your ability to stay present with others no matter what they are experiencing.
 This, in turn, will greatly increase your ability to experience deep and real intimacy, in any and all of your personal relationships, within the group or otherwise.